project-march/ProjectMarch/doc/march_packages/march_hardware.rst

 .. note::
     The functionality of the PowerDistributionBoard is highly dependent on the software running on the LPC1768 of the Power Distribution Board.
-    See :ethercat-slaves:`the ethercat slaves repository <pdb-slave/MARCH4-PDB>` for the LPC1768 code.
+    See the :ethercat-slaves:`ethercat-slaves repository <pdb-slave/MARCH4-PDB>` for the LPC1768 code.

 ROS API
 -------